Elena-Cantoni/CHOanalysis/README.md

 	 >ii. minimization.py
 	 >iii.
 Statistics.py

 	 Running Contrast_detail.py, two dialog windows are opened.
 The first one requires the selection of the local directory where finding data (.txt, .csv).
 An example is given choosing 'data' folder in CHOanalysis directory.
 The second dialog window wants  the .txt file chosen as input for the code.
+From the given dataset choose .txt file in 'data folder.
+Then, before continuing, press the "continue" button in the tk dialogue box.

 4. Enjoy the results and how the project works.

 ## Limitations